Parameter Efficient Adaptation for Image Restoration with Heterogeneous Mixture-of-Experts: Experiment

 \subsection{Ablation Study}

-We ablate our method to identify the effect of different designs.
-The ablation experiments are conducted on the second-order degradation with LR4\&Noise30 using IPT~\cite{chen2021pre} as the pre-trained base model.

-\paragraph{Parameter Efficient Designs.} In this work, we introduce several techniques to achieve parameter efficiency, such as low-rank decomposition on convolution weights, depth-separable strategy, and spatial-channel orthogonal modeling.
-We ablate to study the parameter-performance trade-off of these choices.
-The results, presented in \cref{table:ablation-efficent-design}, indicate that (1) using full convolution kernel weights in LIM even leads to a performance drop, demonstrating the weight redundancy of the convolution kernel in AdaptIR.
-In addition, (2)\&(3) removing the depth-separable design in LIM or FAM will conflict with the channel modeling in CSM, and lead to sub-optimal results.
-Further, (4) removing the CSM branch while allowing full-channel interaction in other branches results in poor performance, which we attribute to the learning difficulty of modeling channel and spatial simultaneously.
+\textbf{Parameter Efficient Designs.} In this work, we introduce several techniques to achieve orthogonal representation learning.
+Here, we ablate to study the impact of these choices.
+The results, presented in \cref{table:ablation-efficent-design}, indicate that (1) the adaptive feature ensemble can assemble representations according to specific degradation, without which will cause a performance drop.
+In addition, (2)\&(3) removing the depth-separable design in LIM or FAM will conflict with the channel modeling in CGM, and lead to sub-optimal results.
+Further, (4) removing the CGM branch while allowing full-channel interaction in other branches results in poor performance, which we attribute to the learning difficulty of modeling channel and spatial simultaneously.

-\paragraph{Ablation for Components.} In the proposed AdaptIR, three parallel branches are developed, where each branch functions as an expert and respectively models local spatial, global spatial and channel interactions in an orthogonal manner.
+\textbf{Ablation for Components.} In the proposed AdaptIR, three parallel branches are developed to learn orthogonal bases.
 We ablate to discern the roles of different branches.
-As shown in \cref{table:ablation-component}, separate utilization of one or two branches only yeilds sub-optimal results owing to the insufficient representation.
+As shown in \cref{table:ablation-component}, separate utilization of one or two branches only yields sub-optimal results owing to the insufficient representation.
 And the combination of the three branches achieves the best results.

-\paragraph{Insertion Position and Form.} In the current adapter-based approaches~\cite{houlsby2019parameter,chen2022adaptformer,stickland2019bert}, various options exist for both the insertion location and form of adapters.
+\textbf{Insertion Position and Form.} There are various options for both the insertion location and form of our AdapIR.
 The impact of these choices is shown in \cref{table:ablation-insert-place}.
-It can be seen that inserting an adapter into MLP achieves better performance under both parallel and sequential forms.
+It can be seen that inserting AdaptIR into MLP achieves better performance under both parallel and sequential forms.
 This is because there is a certain dependency between the well-trained MLP and attention, and insertion into the middle of them will damage this relationship.
 Moreover, the parallel insertion form performs better than its sequential counterpart.
 We argue that parallel form can preserve the knowledge of frozen features through summation, thus reducing the learning difficulty.